hcpty/big-and-fast-and-available/README.md

 ### Big, Reliable and Fast

 - Make It Big
-  - Partitioned Instead Of Unpartitioned
+  - Choose Partitioned Instead Of Unpartitioned

 - Make It Reliable
-  - Redundant Instead Of Non-Redundant
+  - Choose Redundant Instead Of Non-Redundant

 - Make It Fast
-  - Cached Instead Of Uncached
+  - Choose Cached Instead Of Uncached
-  - Buffered Instead Of Unbuffered
+  - Choose Buffered Instead Of Unbuffered
-  - Indexed Instead Of Unindexed
+  - Choose Indexed Instead Of Unindexed
-  - Ordered Instead Of Unordered
+  - Choose Ordered Instead Of Unordered
-  - Streaming Instead Of Batch
+  - Choose Streaming Instead Of Batch
-  - Locally Instead Of Remotely
+  - Choose Locally Instead Of Remotely

 ### Credits
 - Computer Systems: A Programmer's Perspective, Third Edition